 MUSIC TRANSFORMING LIVES 2020:

-• Performances (professionally recorded) of music by symposium composers performed by the Delgani String Quartet, the Trade Winds Ensemble, our roster of guest artists, and the Artists Collaborative Ensemble (ACE), which includes all composer/performers and performers who are participants in the symposium.
+• Performances (professionally recorded) of music by symposium composers performed by Fear No Music (ensemble-in-residence), the Delgani String Quartet, and the Trade Winds Ensemble, our roster of guest artists, and the Artists Collaborative Ensemble (ACE), which includes all composer/performers and performers who are participants in the symposium.
 Apply as a “Composer/Performer” (Category II), “Composer” (Category I), “Performer” (Category III), “Conductor” (Category IV), or “Ensemble Applicant,” (Category VIII) which is a special category for ensembles that wish to apply.
 Please note that the members of ensembles must also apply as individual performers (Category III) or composer/performers (Category II).

 • Perform in the symposium’s resident ensemble, The Artists Collaborative Ensemble (ACE), which will play music by participants throughout the entire symposium in the “New Sound Worlds” Series, the “Performers Showcase” Concert Series, and the “Wild Nights Cafes” Series.
 Apply as a “Performer” (Category III), “Composer/Performer” (Category II), “Conductor” (Category IV), or “Ensemble Applicant” (Category VIII).